 Figure 2 plots the rolling regression estimates of the model parameters.
-The three panels on the left report the estimates pertaining to the Phillips curve equation, and the three on the right report those for the IS curve equation.
+In each case, the dashed line indicates the median estimate.
+The left-hand column of charts reports the estimates pertaining to the Phillips curve equation, and the right-hand column reports the IS curve equation.
 For the Phillips curve equation, I plot estimates based on a specification that includes a constant but excludes the CBO estimate of the natural rate of unemployment; the bottom left panel shows the resulting rolling regression estimate of the natural rate of unemployment, given by the ratio of the estimated intercept divided by the estimate of $\gamma_2$ .
-For the IS curve equation, I use the CBO estimate of the natural rate of unemployment, given by the ratio of the resulting estimates of the natural rate of interest, given by the ratio of the estimate of the natural rate of interest, given by the ratio of the estimate of $\beta_3$ .
+For the IS curve equation, I use the CBO estimate of the natural rate of unemployment; the bottom right panel reports the resulting estimates of the natural rate of interest, given by the ratio of the estimated intercept divided by the negative of the estimate of $\beta_3$ .

-The rolling regression estimates of the natural rates of unemployment and interest vary considerably over time and thus lend support for time variation in the true values of the natural rates, or for the difficulty in their real-time estimation, or both.
-An interesting feature, not investigated in this paper, is that some of the other parameters exhibit some signs of time variation.
+The rolling regression estimates of the natural rates of unemployment and interest vary considerably over time, lending support for time variation in the true values of the natural rates or the difficulty in their real-time estimation, or both.
+Although not investigated in this paper, it is of interest to note that some of the other parameters exhibit some signs of time variation.
 The estimate of $\gamma_1$ , the coefficient on the first lag of inflation in the Phillips curve equation, also displays considerable time variation.
 This variation in estimates of $\gamma_1$ also obtains when the sum restriction on lagged inflation is not imposed.
 The slope of the IS curve displays a downward trend over the sample.
 In contrast, the estimates of the slope of the Phillips curve and the lags of the unemployment rate in the IS curve are relatively stable over the sample.